-This recording was made during the studio sessions for the group's first record album, Mad River, released in 1968, but was not used until this, the second record album.
+This recording was made during the studio sessions for the group's second record album, Mad River, released in 1968, but was not used until this, the third record album.

 This record album was dedicated to Thomas Manning and Greg Druian, even though by that time Manning was no longer a member of the group.
 The album front cover featured a photograph by Baron Wolman of the members of the band.
 Noted music critic and historian Richie Unterberger wrote liner notes for the album.
 LEARN more at Unterberger's website.

 Stereo phonodisc, 33 1/3 rpm